MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_UART_MODBUS/README.md

 |3.3V|7(3.3V)|POWER SUPPLY|5V|NC|NC|
 |GND|8(GND)|GROUND|GND|9(GND)|GROUND|

+#### To connect to the Modbus Doctor application

 - Connect USB to RS485 converter to the system's USB port.
 - Connect the A and B lines of the USB to RS485 converter to the corresponding A and B lines of the RS485 2 click which is interfaced with the WBZ451 Curiosity board.
 To implement a bus connection, connect the A and B lines of the USB to RS485 converter across all server devices as shown in the image below.

 ![Hardware Setup](Docs/HW_Setup.png)

+#### To connect to the WBZ451 Client device

+- Connect the A and B lines of the RS485 2 click of the client device to the corresponding A and B lines of the server devices as shown below.

 | Note: Make sure to have common GND! |
 | --- |